Snake Charmer (shotgun)

-The Snake Charmer is a .410 bore, stainless steel, single-shot, break-action shotgun, with an exposed hammer, an 18 1/8 inch barrel, black molded plastic furniture and a short thumb-hole butt-stock that holds four additional 2 1/2 shotgun shells.
-These light weight 3 1/2 pound guns have an overall length of 28 1/8 inches and will easily fit on the saddle of a horse.
+The Snake Charmer is a .410 bore, stainless steel, single-shot, break-action shotgun, with an exposed hammer, an 18-1/8" barrel, black molded plastic stock and forend (aka "furniture"), and a short thumb-hole butt-stock that holds four additional 2-1/2" shotgun shells.
+These lightweight 3-1/2 pound guns have an overall length of 28-1/8 inches and will easily fit on the saddle of a horse.
 They may also be easily disassembled for "storage in a back-pack or large tackle box."
 They are commonly used by gardeners and farmers for pest control.
 The term "Snake Charmer" would go on to become synonymous with any small, short-barreled, single-shot, .410 shotgun.

 History

-The Snake Charmer was introduced in 1978, by H.Koon, Inc, of Dallas, Texas.
-It originally sold for $89.95 and was marketed as a general purpose utility shotgun perfect for "Fishing - Hunting - Camping - Back Packing - Survival - Home Defense - Truck or Jeep Gun."
+The Snake Charmer was introduced in 1978, by H.Koon, Inc., of Dallas, Texas.
+It originally sold for $89.95 and was marketed as a general-purpose utility shotgun perfect for "Fishing - Hunting - Camping - Back Packing - Survival - Home Defense - Truck or Jeep Gun."

 Koons would sell the company to Sporting Arms Mfg, of Littlefield, Texas.
 They added a manual safety switch which blocked the hammer when engaged and re-brand it as the Snake Charmer II.
 Sporting Arms would introduce the Night Charmer (disc.
 1988) which featured a flashlight built into the fore-stock.
 This flashlight equipped fore-stock was also available as an option and sold separately.
 Sporting Arms would also introduce a larger version, the Field Gun which featured a full length stock and a 24-inch barrel.

 The design was later sold to V.B.E, Inc, of Clay Center, Kansas.
 They were later made by Verney-Carron.
 Imported ones would have the importer (Kebco LLC) marked on them.